 Risk class 3

-For Suppliers with low risk, the assessment and evaluation of the Supplier are based on their shipping history and a verification of their quality-relevant documents (e.g., <SupplierSelfAssessment> Form).
+For Suppliers with low risk, the assessment and evaluation of the Supplier are based on their shipping history and a verification of their quality-relevant documents (e.g., {{ SupplierSelfAssessment }} Form).
 Suppliers in risk class 3 are requalified every five (5) years.

-The results of the risk assessment are recorded in <SupplierEvaluation> record and <SuppliersList>.
+The results of the risk assessment are recorded in {{ SupplierEvaluation }} record and {{ SuppliersList }}.

 Contractual Agreement and procurement

-Suppliers classified as Risk class 1 and 2 require implementing a basic contractual agreement, a Master Purchase Agreement (MPA), upon the issue of any order.
+Suppliers classified as Risk class 1 and 2 require to implement a basic contractual agreement, a Master Purchase Agreement (MPA), upon the issue of any order.
 Class 3 Supplier implementation of an MPA is not required; Materials and Services can be appointed by formal purchase order only, based on a Supplier quote, offer, or similar.

-The MPA can be a standard agreement created by <CompanyName> or the Supplier. <CEO> or person with appropriate power of attorney signs MPA after consultations with Material / service requestor and Quality Organization.
-If required, <SupplierQAA> shall be signed jointly with MPA.
+The MPA can be a standard agreement created by {{ CompanyName }} or the Supplier. {{ CEO }} or person with appropriate power of attorney signs MPA after consultations with Material / service requestor and Quality Organization.
+If required, {{ SupplierQAA }} shall be signed jointly with MPA.

 In the case of Suppliers that are already qualified and take on an additional activity, the existing contract may need to be revised and updated.
 Purchasing will initiate this.

-Before the first order is issued, Purchasing verifies that the MPAs (for Risk class 1 and 2 only), the NDA, if applicable, <SupplierQAA>, and any other agreements are signed, as necessary, and that the Supplier status has been updated to “qualified.”
+Before the first order is issued, Purchasing verifies that the MPAs (for Risk class 1 and 2 only), the NDA, if applicable, {{ SupplierQAA }}, and any other agreements are signed, as necessary, and that the Supplier status has been updated to “qualified.”

 An order can be based on: